jasimmalii/av-website/README.md

 done with blogs, team page , videos for landing page ,left with adas only
 #jasim 20may 2021
 done with adas page , i.e images e.t.c
-separate team page done just images have to be replaced , takes lot of time when downloading images
+separate team page done just images have to be replaced , takes lot of time when downloading images#jasim friday 21 may 2021

+#jasim friday 21 may 2021
+separate blogs page done ,separate gallery page has been done

 ## notes for shumaila
 1. idc 1 lainch car image to be replaced by a 3d model of av